Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 Dog Hairball Prevention, Not Just For Cats!

-This Friday is National Hairball Awareness Day, and Dr. Jane Brunt of the Catalyst Council offers some good advice.
+Dr. Jane Brunt of the Catalyst Council offers some good advice.
 “The cat has developed a digestive tract that, when it is healthy and working correctly, can handle normal amounts of fur without problem.
-Even long haired cats should not develop more than one or two hairballs a year,” says Dr. Brunt.
+Even long-haired cats should not develop more than one or two hairballs a year,” says Dr. Brunt.
 “There have been a lot of recent scientific studies about vomiting in cats and that it may be an indication of Inflammatory Bowel Disease, which can progress to cancer.”

 Persians potentially have more coat to choke on…but even the shorthair beauties can develop hairballs.
 Image Copr.
 Amy Shojai, CABC